diku-dk/EventBenchmark/README.md

     * [Troubleshooting](#troubleshooting)
 - [Reproducibility](#reproducibility)

-## <a name="marketplace"></a>Online Marketplace Benchmark
+## <a name="marketplace"></a>Online Marketplace Microservice Benchmark

-For an in-depth discussion and explanation of the benchmark, please refer to our full paper at SIGMOD '25:
+For an in-depth discussion and explanation of the benchmark, please refer to our full paper at [SIGMOD '25](https://dl.acm.org/doi/10.1145/3709653).
+To cite our work, please use the following entry:

 ```bibtex
 @article{10.1145/3709653,